fidelity/kconnect/docs/book/src/commands/to.md

 ### Examples

 ```
-  # List connection history entries - including aliases
+  # Reconnect based on an alias - aliases can be found using kconnect ls
-  kconnect ls
+  kconnect to uat-bu1

-  # Reconnect to a cluster by its connection history entry ID
+  # Reconnect based on an history id - history id can be found using kconnect ls
   kconnect to 01EM615GB2YX3C6WZ9MCWBDWBF

-  # List available connection history entry aliases
-  kconnect alias ls

-  # Reconnect to a cluster by its connection history entry alias
-  kconnect to uat-bu1

-  # Reconnect to the most recent connection - useful for renewing credentials
+  # Reconnect to current cluster (this is useful for renewing credentials)
   kconnect to -
-  # or
+  OR
   kconnect to LAST

-  # Reconnect to cluster one entry before the most recent connection (second in the history list)
+  # Reconnect to cluster used before current one
   kconnect to LAST~1

-  # Reconnect using the supplied password
+  # Reconnect based on an alias supplying a password
   kconnect to uat-bu1 --password supersecret

-  # Store a password in the KCONNECT_PASSWORD environment variable and reconnect using the stored password
+  # Reconnect based on an alias supplying a password via env var
-  KCONNECT_PASSWORD=supersecret kconnect to uat-bu1
+  KCONNECT_PASSWORD=supersecret kconnect to uat-bu2

 ```

 ### Options